osic/ref-impl-kolla/documents/ease-of-use/osic-provisioning.md

 cd /opt/ref-impl-kolla/scripts/
 ./poll.sh
 ```
-This script will poll individual servers using Ironic IP.
+This script will poll/ping individual servers using Ironic IP.
 Once the server becomes available it will display output as `Available`.

-__Proceed to next step only when `Available` message is displayed.__
+__Wait for 10 to 12 seconds after `Available` message is displayed.
+Even after the network protocol is initiated it takes some time for the system to boot up completely.__

 ##### Step 5: The next step is to set up default gateway and assign PXE address to `bond0` interface.
 ```shell